microsoft/coe-starter-kit/coe-cli/docs/aa4am/scenarios/tenant-deployments.md

    -u alans@crm716415.onmicrosoft.com
 ```

-Finally makers can then [Setup Managed Solutions](./maker-setup.md)
+Once these steps are completed makers can then [Setup Managed Solutions](./maker-setup.md)

 ## Enterprise Deployment